 Billy Turner from Perception tests his own product, while Brian Henry from Current Designs gives advise on writing instruments.

 The American Traders folks always bring a well-stocked booth that shines with the beauty of clear cedar.
 The swing (seen in the middle-bottom of the picture) is always occupied.

 The speakers at Canoecopia vary their topics, but the quality is consistently amazing.
 The things I learn when I'm snooping around just for a few minutes is totally amazing.
 Here a group waits for Rolf and Debra Kraiker's presentation on backcountry nutrition.

 Sit-on-top kayaks create a considerable number of smiley faces.
 These two young ladies sat there for a long long time.
 I don't know what they were thinking, but I think they were good thoughts.

 Many of the former shop staff come back for a sort of Canoecopia Homecoming.
 Here's ex-staffer Eric Raffini (left) showing an anonymous customer (right) the virtues of Nigel Dennis Kayak's recessed deck fittings.

 The amount of information at Canoecopia can be a bit overwhelming sometimes.
 Here a couple looks over the catalogs and various other forms of propaganda from the manufacturers.

-Saturday, about 12:00 noon.
+.
 The lines, though they looked long, moved surprisingly fast (about 25 minutes was the longest wait for accessories).
 The boat line wasn't so fast, but we're gonna fix that next year - more machines, better signage (up high where you can see it.)
 Page is right under the white word that says Page.
 Wave to Mom, Page

 Darren listens to Fred Hartray tell stories (although we forget about what) while Landis Arnold, President of Prijon USA listens with amusement.
 Darren looks fried but it's Sunday and he's on his 80th hour for that week